Frequently Asked Questions

 - How do I apply for membership with the Society of Law & Justice?

-You can request a The Society of Law & Justice membership application from faculty advisor Rob Henderson.
+You can request a The Society of Law & Justice membership application from faculty advisor Ingrid Johnson.
 Membership fees should be included with your application in the form of a cashier's check, personal check, or money order.
 If you want to pay in cash, please email a club officer to arrange payment at the next club meeting.

 For more information on club meetings and activities, you can follow SLJ on Facebook.